Updated: May 13th, 2026

 An additional finding from the same study may help to explain this: the effect was greater for both friends and siblings when they were the same sex.

-Still, other research has suggested that relationships with romantic partners are most impactful when it comes to weight losses and gains.
+On the other hand, other research has suggested that relationships with romantic partners are most impactful when it comes to weight losses and gains.

-6 Ways Your Relationships Can impact Your Weight Loss
+6 Ways Your Relationships Can Impact Your Weight Loss

 Your relationships may be affecting your weight loss and health goals in more ways than one.
 Here are some of the most common (and sometimes surprising) ways in which your spouse, friends, family members, and even coworkers may be playing a role.